Time for a Showdown with Sunny Coast Showdown

 It’s time to shine the spotlight on the Sunshine Coast’s creative community!
 Jon Coghill announces the winners for this year’s Sunny Coast Showdown and previews what’s in store for Showfest 2024.

-Six local filmmakers have won the chance of a lifetime with their film and TV projects going into production with the Sunny Coast Showdown presented by Bendigo Community Bank (Marcoola, Cooroy, Tewantin-Noosa).
+Six local filmmakers have won the chance of a lifetime, with their film and TV projects going into production with the Sunny Coast Showdown presented by Bendigo Community Bank (Marcoola, Cooroy, Tewantin-Noosa).

 Founded by myself and fellow Nambour High schoolmate Dan Munday, who has delivered reality productions including the global Survivor series, Sunny Coast Showdown is run by a handful of volunteers and screen professionals who want to establish a viable and sustainable film and TV industry on the Coast.

 It’s possible due to the support of the Sunshine Coast Screen Collective, patrons and sponsors who want to see a film and television industry develop and take off in the region.
+We’re now in our third year, and are proud to say that we are still uncovering new talent, and plenty of it.
+This year, we had more than 90 submissions and we can’t wait to uncover the next wave of storytellers.

 Indigenous writer and actor Beverley Marcusson said she was shocked to win the First Nations category.

-“I didn’t think I could do such a thing, but once I started writing Pearl (the main character of her film Smiley) started coming alive,” she said.
+“I didn’t think I could do such a thing, but once I started writing, Pearl (the main character of her film Smiley) started coming alive,” she said.

-“It allowed me to realise it’s never too late to start something you love and to present what I can give to the world,” she said.
-“You just have to seize the opportunity and find those moments.”
+“I’m still in that pinch-me moment, because I find this unbelievable.
+I’m excited someone actually read my script and saw something in it,” she said.
+“It’s allowed me to realise it’s never too late to start something you love and to present what I can give to the world.
+You just have to seize the opportunity.”

-The films are now in production with the finished works to be shown at the Showdown Showcase at The Met, Maroochydore on Saturday 22 June as part of the SHOWFEST Film and TV Festival.
+Sunny Coast Showdown is now in pre-production stage, with the finished works to be shown as part of the SHOWFEST Film and TV Festival.

 SHOWDOWN FINALISTS OF 2024: